Economic Support Payments

 Fourth payment – March 2021

-The additional Economic Support Payment 2021 will be made in March 2021 to Australian resident social security recipients and those receiving the previously mentioned DVA payments on 26 February 2020.
+The additional Economic Support Payment 2021 was made in March 2021 to Australian resident social security recipients and those receiving the previously mentioned DVA payments on 26 February 2020.

 For more information, visit the Department of Social Services website.